2CARUS/introtoDatabase/README.md

 # introtoDatabase
 SE 211 Project
-\nCaleb K, Farhat S, Ryan M, Andrew N
+Caleb K, Farhat S, Ryan M, Andrew N
-\nCheck README.txt for more detailed info
+Check README.txt for more detailed info

-\nSteps to execute SE 211 Final Project:
+Steps to execute SE 211 Final Project:

-\n1.
-Navigate to folder: dist
+1. Navigate to folder: dist

-\n2.
-Navigate to folder: toolhouse
+2. Navigate to folder: toolhouse

-\n3.
-Scroll down to: toolhouse.exe (windows type 'Application')
+3. Scroll down to: toolhouse.exe (windows type 'Application')

-\n4.
-Double click this file
+4. Double click this file

-\n\n
-\nNotes:
+Notes:

-\n- In the case where a table's composite PK is also a FK
+- In the case where a table's composite PK is also a FK

-\n\t ON DELETE and ON UPDATE are set to CASCASE
+ON DELETE and ON UPDATE are set to CASCASE

-\n- In the case where a table simple has a FK
+- In the case where a table simple has a FK

-\n\t ON DELETE is changed to SET NULL
+ON DELETE is changed to SET NULL